ac872/art_generator/README.md

 Randomly generate images made up from small blocks of other images.

 Cut and divide images into smaller squares of size 10x10, 20x20, 30x30 or 40x40px.
-Then randomly recombine to generate new image.
-I.e. go from:
+Then randomly recombine to generate new image. i.e. go from:

 ![image1](art_data/art/readme1.png) ![image1](art_data/art/readme2.png) ![image1](art_data/art/readme4.png)